-Figure 3.2 shows a configuration with two shadow servers and a third, independent server for a third, common database.
+Figure 3.2, "Shadow Servers and Third Common Database (not recommended)" shows a configuration with two shadow servers and a third, independent server for a third, common database.
 This is not a configuration recommended for use with RTR without application software that deals with the kind of failure situation described above.
 Another method is to decouple the shadow message from the other branch.